 It's up to you to decide when it's appropriate to use which header.
 In general, headers one and six should be used sparingly.

-You can't really make a header bold, but you can italicize certain words.
+You can also mix and match inline styles within headers, such as italicizing them.
 In the box below, make the first line a heading level four, and italicize the name of the book: